vamseeachanta/energy/online_course_development.md

     - O&G customers may be driven from outside google search
     - General IT and prodctivity users may be wide varying

+- Coursera:
+    - Need to partner with a university (eg. University of Houston etc.)

 - Starting course ideas
     - ASCII based work (VS code, drawings, presentations etc., engineering)
     - Engineering work lifecycle